digitalsadhu/loopback-component-jsonapi/README.md

   returns: { root: true }
 })
 ```
-Ensure the response of `Post.greet` will follow the JSONApi format.
+Ensures that the response from Post.greet will follow JSONApi format.

 ```js
 Post.remoteMethod('greet', {